krishnagupta/uprise-interview-challenge-booking/README.md

 - Timezone

+- duration (30 or 60 min duration)

 Return all the free slots available for a given date converted to whatever timezone we pass.

 Example:

-By default the free slots will be like 10AM, 10:30AM, 11:00 AM.. so on, but that is as per the US/Eastern (or whatever you will set in config/const)
+By default the free slots will be like 10AM, 10:30AM, 11:00 AM.. so on, but that is as per the Sydney/Australia (or whatever you will set in config/const)

-So it simply suggests Dr Jay. is available from 10AM-5PM as per US/Eastern timezone.
-Now if someone from India wants to book Dr. Jay they will like to see Dr. Jay timing as per IST (GMT+5:30)
+So it simply suggests the coach in the booking system is available from 10AM-5PM as per Sydney/Australia timezone.
+Now if someone from India wants to book with the coach they will like to see the coaches timing as per IST (GMT+5:30) on the Frontend

-So in this API you will pass Date and timezone in which you want to see Dr. Jay's availability, which will be like these in IST (GMT+5:30).
+So in this API you will pass Date and timezone in which you want to see the coaches availability, which will be like these in IST (GMT+5:30).
 You can use this in order to help you test the timings : [​https://www.thetimezoneconverter.com](https://www.thetimezoneconverter.com/)

-10:30 PM

-11:00 PM

-...

 **2.**  **Create event:**

 Params:

-- DateTime (You can decide the format, timestamp or date format up to you)
+- Date/Time (You can decide the format, timestamp or date format up to you)

+- timezone

-- Duration (30 or 60min slots, INT)
+- duration (30 or 60 min duration)

-Whatever data you will pass it will create the event and store that into the fire store document, if the event already exists for that time you need to return status code 422 or else just store it and return with status 200.
+Whatever data you will pass it will create the event and store that into the fire store document, if the event already exists for that time you need to return status code 422.

 **3.**  **Get**​ **Events:**